nilsramsperger/docker-nodebb/README.md

 ## Setup
 Create the container

-`docker create --name myNodeBB -p 4567:4567 -v nodebb-data:/var/lib/redis -v nodebb-files:/opt/nodebb/public/uploads -v nodebb-config:/etc/nodebb nilsramsperger/nodebb`
+`docker create --name myNodeBB -p 4567:4567 -e url="http://127.0.0.1:4567" -v nodebb-data:/var/lib/redis -v nodebb-files:/opt/nodebb/public/uploads -v nodebb-config:/etc/nodebb nilsramsperger/nodebb`

+In this case the container named `myNodeBB` and is bound to local port 4567.
+The container's public url is set to `http://127.0.0.1:4567`.
+The three volumes are linked to the named volumes `nodebb-data`, `nodebb-files` and `nodebb-config`.
+Change things as you like.

 Start the container

 `docker start myNodeBB`

-In this case the container is bound to local port 4567.
-The name is set to myNodeBB.
-The three volumes are linked to the named volumes `nodebb-data`, `nodebb-files` and `nodebb-config`.
-Change things as you like.

 On first run, NodeBB will start it's web installer interface.
 There you can create your admin account and set things up.